VaidehiRaipat/Social_homophily_evacuation_decisions/README.md

 ## Known input/output chain from the notebooks

-This is the approximate dependency chain inferred from the notebooks:
+This is the approximate dependency chain of datasetd created from the commited notebooks:

 - `evacuees.csv` -> `evacuess_for_homophily_final.csv`
 - `evacuess_for_homophily_final.csv` -> `evacuees_for_regression_final.csv`